 This authentic Cajun sweet dough pie recipe comes straight from the Sweet Dough Pie Capital of the World, Grand Coteau, Louisiana.
-Nancy Brewer, a two-time winner of the Sweet Dough Pie Festival, was sweet enough to share her recipe and the secrets to a successful pie.
-Nancy is a trained pastry chef and the owner of The Kitchen Shop in Grand Coteau.
-The town of Grand Coteau is noted for its magnificent trees that form alleys, groves, and gardens, but gains equal notoriety for this sweet treat.
+Pastry chef, Nancy Brewer, was sweet enough to share her award-winning recipe and the secrets to a successful pie.
+Nancy is a trained chef and the owner of The Kitchen Shop in Grand Coteau.
+This beautiful town is noted for its magnificent trees that form alleys, groves, and gardens, but gains equal notoriety for this sweet treat.
 In fact, in the month of October, the whole town celebrates this culinary confection during the Sweet Dough Pies Festival.
 The festival has a pie making contest and vendors selling every imaginable fruit and custard filling from fig to sweet potato.

 Cajun Sweet Dough Pies